yonromai/NeMo-Guardrails/docs/colang_2/language_reference/python-actions.rst

     All Python action names need to end with ``Action``.

-In addition to all the custom user defined parameters, the parameters below are available in a Python action.
+In addition to all the custom user defined parameters, the parameters listed below are available in a Python action.
 To make use of these parameters in your Python action implementation add the parameter to your function signature.

 .. code-block:: python